GIGA THE MOST EXTENSIVE

 - Elizabeth Ashley

-She had been forced into prudence in her youth, she learned romance as she grew older - the natural sequence of an unnatural beginning.
+She had been forced into prudence in her youth, she learned romance as she grew older--the natural sequel of an unnatural beginning.

 Romances paint at full length people's wooings,